Last Updated on April 16, 2026 by Kim Crawmer, KPA CTP, LFDM

 ValleyVetServices@gmail.com

-Airline Shipping Charges: Variable
+Airline or Ground Shipping Charges: Variable

 (typically $500-1500+ per dog)